 - Fake accounts are always going to be bought in bulk so you’ll see similarities in how they are created that give it away.

 Here’s an example of a Fake Twitter account:

 This fake account was found on this person’s followers list.
 Tell me if you notice anything suspicious about all his other followers: https://twitter.com/AsherOakthorn/followers

 You can follow the same strategies from Twitter on Instagram.
-It’s not as easy to look through, but there are some tools you can use.
+It’s not as easy to look through someone’s followers, but there are some tools you can use.

 These are paid:

 Just keep in mind that these tools are not going to be 100% accurate.
 I’ve tested a few accounts that don’t buy followers and gotten scores over 70%.
 Some accounts that I’ve suspected to contain fake followers that were bought scored below 50%.
-Examining engagement trends are going to be big signs.
+Examining engagement trends is going to be big sign.

 If there are any numbers you should really focus on, it isn’t your social media fans.
 I know, I get it.
 The numbers make you feel more validated.